FCC contributes $1.5 million to 94 community projects across Canada

 This year, the FCC AgriSpirit Fund awarded between $5,000 and $25,000 for community improvement projects that enhance the lives of residents or contribute to sustainability in communities.
 Examples include equipment purchase and installation, energy efficient building improvements and repairs, and the purchase of rescue and fire equipment.

-The next application period opens in spring 2019.
+The next application period opens March 1, 2020.
 Registered charities, municipalities and non-profit organizations interested in funding can visit www.fccagrispiritfund.ca for eligibility requirements, to apply online and view past projects.

-FCC is Canada’s leading agriculture lender, with a healthy loan portfolio of more than $33 billion.
+FCC is Canada’s leading agriculture lender, with a healthy loan portfolio of more than $36 billion.
 Our employees are dedicated to the future of Canadian agriculture and its role in feeding an ever-growing world.
 We provide flexible, competitively priced financing, management software, information and knowledge specifically designed for the agriculture and agri-food industry.
-As a self-sustaining Crown corporation, our profits provide a return to our shareholder and enable us to reinvest back into the industry we serve and the communities where our customers and employees live and work.
-Visit fcc.ca or follow us on Facebook, LinkedIn, and on Twitter.
+As a self-sustaining Crown corporation, our profits are reinvested back into the agriculture and food industry we serve and the communities where our customers and employees live and work while providing an appropriate return to our shareholder.
+Visit fcc.ca or follow us on Facebook, Instagram, LinkedIn, and on Twitter.

 For more information, photos or interviews, contact: